-1. Set Up for Success.
+1. Set yourself up for success.

-I began using my vitamins as an additional way to hydrate.
-I split my vitamins into three piles and take them during the normal meal times of the day.
-Unfortunately, I don’t always succeed at getting all three meals in myself, but, I do sit my children down for breakfast, lunch and dinner- so I capitalize on this time to take my supplements.
+I use my vitamins as additional hydration.
+I split them into three piles and take them during meal times.
+I’m not always good at getting in all three meals (unfortunately), but I do sit my kids down for breakfast, lunch, and dinner.
+I capitalize on this time to take my supplements.